prominenceai/deepstream-services-library/docs/overview.md

 See the [Pad Probe Handler API](/docs/api-pph.md) reference section for additional information.

 ### New Buffer Timeout Pad Probe Handler
-It can be import for applications to know if a Source component -- for any reason -- has stopped receiving/producing buffers.
-By installing a [New Buffer Timeout Pad Probe Handler](/docs/api-pph.md#/docs/api-pph.md#new-buffer-timeout-pad-probe-handler), applicatons, in the event of new-buffer-timeout, can take informative and/or corrective action.
+It can be important for applications to know if a Source component -- for any reason -- has stopped receiving/producing buffers.
+By installing a [New Buffer Timeout Pad Probe Handler](/docs/api-pph.md#/docs/api-pph.md#new-buffer-timeout-pad-probe-handler), applications, in the event of new-buffer-timeout, can take informative and/or corrective action.

 ### Pipeline Meter Pad Probe Handler
 The [Meter Pad Probe Handler](/docs/api-pph.md#pipeline-meter-pad-probe-handler) measures a Pipeline's throughput for each Source detected in the batched stream.
 When creating a Meter PPH, the client provides a callback function to be notified with new measurements at a specified interval.
 The notification includes the average frames-per-second over the last interval and over the current session, which can be stopped with a new session started at any time.